oddbird/oddleventy/content/blog/2021/containerqueries.md

 ### Apply @-rules at desired breakpoints
 Now that a containment context has been defined, the `@container` rule is used to tell the browser when and how styles should change inside each container.

-At the first breakpoint, the layout for the `blockquote` changes so that the profile image moves from being above the quote to sitting next to it and the text describing the speaker gets a heavier weight applied.
+At the first breakpoint, the layout for the `blockquote` changes so that the profile image moves from being above the quote to sitting next to it, and the text describing the speaker gets a heavier weight applied.

+{{ embed.figure(
+  data=[{'img': 'blog/2021/break1.jpg',
+         alt: 'profile image next to quote'}], caption='The profile image changes position at the first breakpoint to sit next to the quote.'
+) }}

 ```scss
 /* change styles according to container size */